BEARUBC/raestro/README.md

 ### Trouble-shooting
 If "cargo build" or "cargo test" do not work because of the rppal dependency, check the rppal documentations on how to set up UART.
 The link is [here][1].

+## Usage
+In order to send commands to the Micro Maestro:
+1. Create a new Maestro struct instance.
+2. Initialize the instance by:
+	* Calling the start method with a baudrate.
+	* Matching off of the std::result::Result returned.
+3. Call one of the methods listed in the MaestroCommands trait with the appropriate arguments.
+	* The 6-Channel Micro Maestro is able to service 6 servo motors.
+A channel can be selected through the rustro::maestro_constants::Channels enum.

 [1]: https://docs.rs/rppal/0.11.3/rppal/uart/index.html